 In the EU, schedules are often available for free; this is for instance the case in Portugal.
 The grabbers are listed in the Raspbian software package xmltv-utils:

 just list-files xmltv-util

 For instance, there is /usr/bin/tv_grab_it.
 First run tv_grab_it --configure to choose which channels you want to download.
 Then running tv_grab_it with no arguments will output listings in XML format; we use the Red Hen script xmltv-download for this.

 Pete Broadwell and Peter Uhrig are experimenting with TVHeadend, which provides an online interface to an automatically updated schedule.
 For HDHomeRun devices, there is a native Linux driver, dvbhdhomerun, that works well with TVHeadend; both are installed on durga, but they are not in production.

-Portugal capture station -- configure xmltv through FreeGuide and download the schedule daily, then parse it in the bash shell and generate the appropriate crontabs that schedule the recordings.
+Steen and Fonseca have implemented a hack on the Portugal capture station -- configure xmltv through FreeGuide and download the schedule daily, then parse it in the bash shell and generate the appropriate crontabs that schedule the recordings.
 This works for simple schedules and is fully automated.